ishworrsubedii/automatic_number_plate_detection_recognition-traffic_light_violation/README.md

 ## Overview

 This is the repository for the Trinetra project.
-Trinetra is a project that aims to provide a solution for traffic automatic number plate recognition and the traffic light violation for the nepali number plates.
+Trinetra is a project that aims to provide a solution for automatic number plate recognition and the traffic light violation for the nepali number plates.
 The project is divided into three parts: the backend, the frontend, and the services.
 The backend is responsible for the database and the API.
 The frontend is responsible for the user interface.
 The services are responsible for the machine learning models that are used to detect vehicles, number plates, speed, and traffic lights.